vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/18_zeroalloc_continuations_p2.md

 }
 </style>

 In [**part 1**](https://vittorioromeo.info/index/blog/zeroalloc_continuations_p0.html) and [**part 2**](https://vittorioromeo.info/index/blog/zeroalloc_continuations_p0.html) we have explored some techniques that allow us to build simple `future`-like computation chains without type-erasure or allocations.
-While our examples demonstrated the idea of TODO nesting types by moving `*this` into a parent node, they did not implement any operation that could be executed in parallel.
+While our examples demonstrated the idea of nesting computations by moving `*this` into a parent node *(resulting in "huge types")*, they did not implement any operation that could be executed in parallel.

 Our goal is to have a new `when_all` node type at the end of this article, which takes an arbitrary amount of `Callable` objects, invokes them **in parallel**, aggregates the results, and invokes an eventual continuation afterwards.
 We'll do this in a **non-blocking manner**: the thread that completes the last `Callable` will continue executing the rest of the computation chain without blocking or context-switching.